 Spread the paint around a little, then have your child put their hand and lower arm down on the paper, make sure their fingers are spread.
 This will create the trunk and tree branches for the picture.
 After cleaning up, set up different fall colored paints for trees.

 You and your child can dip your fingers in reds, yellows, and oranges then simply press down on the outline of the arm to make tree leaves.
 Easy Breezy!

 If you don’t want to deal with paint though, there are plenty of other options available for crafts.
 Dream catchers are another great craft to try out with your kids!
 All you need is a hoop, some colorful yarn to customize your dream catchers, and a hot glue gun.
 The glitter and decorative flowers are optional, but are a fun addition.

 You’ll want to make sure to get many different colors of yarn.
 We also recommend getting some ribbons to hang off the hoop of your dream catcher.
 To make your dream catcher, you’ll need to wrap the yarn around the hoop and then affix it with your glue gun.
 Afterward, get some more yarn and make a crisscross pattern across the hoops.

-To make the dangling part of the dream catcher, pick ribbons and yarn and tie them onto the bottom of the hoop.
-Then, if you want you can add decorations like flowers, glitter, and even animal-shaped ears!
+To make the dangling part of the dream catcher, pick ribbons and yarn, then tying them onto the bottom of the hoop.
+Then if you want you can add decorations like flowers, glitter, and even animal-shaped ears!